-A buccal smear is a test where cells are taken from the tongue.
-Cells are collected by scraping the tongue with a spatula.
-The cells are then placed on a slide and the sample is taken to the laboratory for evaluation.
-The cells are evaluated for the presence of Barr bodies (a mass seen in a normal female sex chromosome).
-The buccal smear test can confirm whether the patient is a male or female.
+A buccal smear is a test where cells are taken from the cheek.
+Cells are collected by scraping the cheek with a cotton swab.
+The cells can be used for genetic testing, as well as evaluated for the presence of Barr bodies (a mass seen in a normal female sex chromosome).
+When used for that purpose, the buccal smear test can confirm whether the patient is a male or female.

-Updated by: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
-Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Anna C. Edens Hurst, MD, MS, Associate Professor in Medical Genetics, The University of Alabama at Birmingham, Birmingham, AL. Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.